The National Collection of Pathogenic Fungi is one of four Culture Collections of Public Health England.

 NCPF is the United Kingdom's only culture collection specialising in fungi pathogenic to humans and animals.
-Since its inception at the London School of Hygiene and Tropical Medicine in 1946 the NCPF has been an integral part of the Mycology Reference Laboratory which means that the expertise is available on site for strain authentication.
+Since its inception at the London School of Hygiene and Tropical Medicine in 1946 the NCPF has been an integral part of the Mycology Reference Laboratory in Bristol, which means that the expertise is available on site for strain authentication.

 NCPF is a registered trademark of Public Health England in the UK.
 The trademark must not be used without a license agreement.
 Parties interested in using the trademarks should contact us

 Please confirm your country of origin from the list below.